cllopes/reactathon/material/3_redux/2_react_redux/readme.md

 `mapStateToProps(state, [ownProps]): stateProps`

-The optional function is how a component subscribes to changes to the redux **store**.
+This optional function is how a component subscribes to changes to the redux **store**.

-Whenever there is a change in the store the components `mapStateToProps` will be run getting the new **state** as it's first parameter.
+Whenever there is a change in the store the components `mapStateToProps` will be run receiving the new **state** as it's first parameter.

 The job of this function is to take the entire state tree, extracts the parts required by the component and returns